• Skip to primary navigation

 Whether considered “Antioqeñan” or “Paisa”, many families would have entered the port at Cartagena and migrated to the Antioquia department.

-Here are some very typical Paisa names you’ll see:
+Here are some typical Paisa names you’ll see around the region:

 • Aguirre